mino55/windows-lockscreen-puller/README.md

 1. Change the name of the user directory in `collect_config.py`.
 2. Install pillow by running `pip install Pillow`.
-3. Run the script `python collect.py` to wallpapers and remove any duplicate ones.
+3. Run the script `python collect.py` to collect wallpapers and remove any duplicate ones.

 ## Next